ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 ## ipcrypt-nd and ipcrypt-ndx

-This document defines two instantiations:
+This document defines two concrete instantiations:

 - **`ipcrypt-nd`:** Uses the KIASU‑BC tweakable block cipher with an 8‑byte (64‑bit) tweak.
   See [KIASU-BC] for details.